Important Information About Our Business

 Verify your identity

-Provide products and services
+Provide products and services to you

 Respond to your communications or complaints

-Protect and enforce our legal rights
+Protect and enforce our legal rights and interests, including defending a claim

-Fulfill any other purpose authorised by you or the Act
+Fulfil any other purpose authorised by you or the Act

 Disclosure of Personal Information